bahamas10/bash-style-guide/README.md

 portable as possible.

-When writing bash and using all the powerful tools and builtins bash gives you, you'll find it rare that you need to fork external commands.
+When writing bash and using all the powerful tools and builtins bash gives you, you'll find it rare that you need to fork external commands to do simple string manipulation.

 ### [UUOC](http://www.smallo.ruhr.de/award.html)